-Newcastle cruise port is located in the North part of the United Kingdom, upon River Tyne.
-Port of Tyne is the gate to the most northern region in England – the Northumbria.
+Newcastle cruise port is part of Port of Tyne - located in the North part of the UK, upon Tyne River.
+Port of Tyne is the gate to England's northernmost region - Northumbria.
 The city of Newcastle upon Tyne attracts tourists with its modern entertainments and buildings combined with old castles (even from the 11th century) and classy atmosphere.
 Newcastle cruise port main season is May-September.
 The popular destinations are the Norwegian Fjords and the Baltic.

 Newcastle cruise terminal